 On April 6, 2021, the Company entered into a short-term financing agreement with an arm's length party.
-The note is in the amount of \$2.2 million and carries interest at 10% per annum for a term of up to 90 days.
+The note carries interest at 10% per annum. the maturity date of the note is January 22, 2024.
 The purpose of the note is to reduce accounts payable until amounts are received from the Innovation, Science and Economic Development Canada contribution as described in note 13.